 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Brewton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Brewton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The education level of Brewton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.33% of adults 25 and older in Brewton have a college degree.
+The percentage of adults in Brewton who are college-educated is close to the national average for all communities of 21.84%: 20.33% of the adults in Brewton have a bachelor's degree or advanced degree.